Observer: Georgia county’s elections messy, not fraudulent

 “They got it over the goal line.
 They made their numbers add up,” he said.
 “Yes, the vehicle was held together by duct tape and chewing gum, but it got over the goal line.”

+“The votes have been counted multiple times, including a hand recount, and no evidence of fraud has been found,” County Board of Commissioners Chairman Robb Pitts said last month.
+“The fact remains that Fulton County safely and securely carried out an election in the midst of a public health crisis.”

-His observations and report are also meant to help the county going forward, but Jones did express some concerns about that.
-So far, he said, he hasn’t seen any change.
+Jones’ observations and report are also meant to help Fulton County going forward, and he noted that between the November general election and a January runoff the county made some significant improvements.
+But he said he hasn’t seen any change to address systemic management problems.

 “Fulton needs to address these mismanagement issues because they are becoming serious,” Jones said.
 “I mean, the eyes of the world are on the county and, you know, they’ve got butterfingers.”